Sharkym02/CIS216-Eric-Mattner/README.md

 Assignment 5: I created units test for each function in my BMI class, and learned effective ways of using unit tests to debug my code.

 Assignment 6: I learned how to create subclasses, and how to incorporate their relations and their inheritance of the traits of their parent classes to create effective programs.
+Using subclasses well and ensuring that they can properly utilize all properties of the parent class will be essential to nearly every program I write in the future